ECC memory: Layout of bits

 Error detection and correction depends on an expectation of the kinds of errors that occur.
 Implicitly, it is assumed that the failure of each bit in a word of memory is independent, resulting in improbability of two simultaneous errors.
 This used to be the case when memory chips were one-bit wide, what was typical in the first half of the 1980s; later developments moved many bits into the same chip.

-This weakness is addressed by various technologies, including IBM's Chipkill, Sun Microsystems' Extended ECC, Hewlett-Packard's Chipspare, and Intel's Single Device Data Correction (SDDC), all of which make sure that the failure of one memory cip would only affect one bit per ECC word.
+This weakness is addressed by various technologies, including IBM's Chipkill, Sun Microsystems' Extended ECC, Hewlett-Packard's Chipspare, and Intel's Single Device Data Correction (SDDC), all of which make sure that the failure of one memory chip would only affect one bit per ECC word.
 This is achieved by scattering the bits of ECC words across chips, a form of interleaving.
 To make sure each chip only gets one bit per word, it may be necessary to interleave across multiple memory modules (sticks).

 Interleaving in general is a useful technique to defend against correlated multi-bit failures.
 A cosmic ray, for example, may upset multiple physically neighboring bits across multiple words by associating neighboring bits to different words.
 As long as a single-event upset (SEU) does not exceed the error threshold (e.g., a single error) in any particular word between accesses, it can be corrected (e.g., by a single-bit error-correcting code), and an effectively error-free memory system may be maintained.